WycliffeAssociates/btt-writer-docs/docs/dFonts.rst

     where [file_name] is the name of the font file (such as bamini.ttf) and [user name] is the directory that corresponds to the user who installed the font.

-You should now be able to see the font in BTT Writer.
-If you don’t see it at first, you may need to close and reopen BTT Writer.
+You should now be able to see the new font in BTT Writer's font list when you try to change the target or source text font in settings.
+If you don’t see the new font at first, try closing and reopening BTT Writer.